henri/spb/README.md

 #### :dart: SPB Summary

 SPB is a powerful tool on your computer.
 Below is a summary of the key features on offer :
-  - Reliable templating system ; privding a simple way to isolate different tasks from one and other.
+  - Reliable templating system which provides task isolation.
   - Licensed under GNU GPL, ensuring your rights as a user of the softrware is respected.
   - Easy installation and removal.
   - Support for multiple web browsers.